Regularizing Attention Networks for Anomaly Detection in Visual Question Answering: Definition of Anomalies in VQA

 \subsubsection{Task 4: Irrelevant Question}

 Task 4 detects the fourth type of anomalies where each sample has a question irrelevant to the image.
 Different from OOD questions, irrelevant questions are sentences with interrogatives.
 However, the questions are unrelated to the given input images.
+Out-of-domain questions \cite{kamath2020selective} are also included in this task, because we define out-of-distribution questions as non-question types of sentences.
 Although both image and question are from in-distribution, an irrelevant pair of image and question is from out of joint distribution, $p_\text{out}(\mathbf{q}_\text{in}|\mathbf{v}_\text{in})$.

 If the image and the question are unrelated to each other, the correct answer requires either external knowledge or does not exist \cite{ray2016question}.
 For example, a non-visual question, ``Who is the president of the USA?,'' requires general knowledge irrelevant to the input image.
 Moreover, when a question has a visual false-promise, which means that an object implied by the question does not exist in the image, there is no correct answer for the given image and question pair.
 In Fig.~\ref{fig:task_summary}, the question asks about an airliner, but no airliner exists in the image.